dulgherucosmin/cswd-project-showcase/README.md

 mission.
 Throughout this project, we learned how to effectively build websites as a team, splitting the work into Design and Scripting.

+❗The original repository, where all the code was uploaded and reviewed can be seen [here](https://github.com/dulgherucosmin/cswd-final-project).

 ## 🌟 Features

 - 💸 Donation portal